dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part8_Market/index.md

 Stanmore clapped along, delighted.
 “Well said, traveler!”

-At the apothecary stall, Falleron the drow inspected Silvius’ Potion of Diminution with wide eyes.
+At the apothecary stall, Valoneer the drow inspected Silvius’ Potion of Diminution with wide eyes.
 “Where did you get this?”

 Kalinar remained vague.
 “We’ve been many places.”

-Falleron’s voice lowered.
+Valoneer’s voice lowered.
 “Are you willing to part with it?”

 Silvius nodded.
 “Apples to apples.”

-Falleron led them to a back room, presenting various potions.
+Valoneer led them to a back room, presenting various potions.
 “Antitoxins, climbing potions, gaseous form, alchemist’s fire…”

-{{<imageToClickGlobal imgPosition = "right" imagePath = "/img/C4 P8 apothicary.PNG" Capition = "Falleron displays his wares"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "right" imagePath = "/img/C4 P8 apothicary.PNG" Capition = "Valoneer displays his wares"  width = "60%" >}}

 Oscorn picked up the antitoxins.
 “These could be useful.”